Frequently Asked Questions

 Q: Our utility’s service area is some distance from the potential route of PftP.
 Isn’t that a barrier to our participation?

-The CDS will examine the generic opportunities and challenges of interregional transmission.
+The CDS examined and the POC will examine the generic opportunities and challenges of interregional transmission.
 The lessons-learned would apply to multiple HVDC projects located elsewhere in the country.

-Q: If our utility chooses not to participate now, could we review the results of the CDS and potentially join later?
+Q: If our utility chose not to participate, could we review the results of the CDS and potentially join the POC later?

-A: CDS Participants would have the advantages of directly participating in the CDS process and thereby affecting the direction and content of the study and the PftP HVDC project.
-While the PftP Team would disseminate and publicize the high-level results of the effort, the CDS Participants would also receive the detailed results and deliverables of the CDS.
-It is expected that portions of the CDS will be proprietary, and such results are expected to only serve the interests of the CDS Participants.
+A: CDS Participants have the advantages of directly participating in the CDS process and thereby affecting the direction and content of the study and the PftP HVDC project.
+While the PftP Team would disseminate and publicize the high-level results of the effort, the Participants would also receive the detailed results and deliverables of the studies.
+Portions of the CDS are proprietary, and such results are expected to only serve the interests of the CDS Participants.

 Q: If a PftP transmission line were built as a result of the CDS, could an independent developer own the line or portions of it?